 Another key element is witness statements.
 People close to you, including friends, family, and coworkers, may be able to testify that you could hear at normal volumes prior to the collision.
 With their testimony and your medical report, you may be able to show that the crash directly caused your hearing loss and that you should be awarded compensation for your injuries.

 Losing your hearing due to a vehicle collision can be absolutely devastating.
 You may have to change careers, drastically transform your relationships, and deal with costly medical treatments or equipment.
 If your injuries were caused by a negligent driver, then you deserve proper compensation for your trauma.
 Your best option is to speak to an experienced and knowledgeable Omaha personal injury attorney.
-At Bottlinger Law L.L.C., we have over a decade of experience representing car crash victims in complex and serious accident claims.
+Since 2006, Bottlinger Law L.L.C. has been representing car crash victims in complex and serious accident claims.
 We can thoroughly review the details of your case and advocate for proper and full compensation for your injuries.
 If you suffered hearing damage as a result of a negligent driver, contact our office at (402) 505-8234 to discuss your case.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.

 Jason Bottlinger has been named one of the Top 40 Lawyers under the age of 40 in the state by The National Trial Lawyers organization.